 So, it’s perhaps no surprise that today the taxi fleet in most German cities – Munich, in particular – is made up of Mercedes-Benz, Audi and BMW cars.
 It sure makes for a smooth and comfortable ride.

 The law decreed that Germany’s taxicabs should be beige in colour, or Elfenbein, a light ivory shade since 1971.
-In 2005, this legal restriction was lifted, but most taxi firms are still happy to go with the traditional look.
+In 2005, this legal restriction on colours was lifted, but most taxi firms are still happy to go with the traditional look.

 If there’s one thing everyone knows about Venice it’s that most of the streets are made up of canals.
 What this means for getting about the city is that there’s a good chance you’ll need to take a water taxi at some point.